Nine Different Ways Writers Can Make Money by Writing

 While a book deal will bring in some money, it’s not likely to be enough to live on.
-I’ve had a book deal (for Publishing E-Books For Dummies) and while it was a fun project to work on, the money wasn’t exactly life-changing – it amounted to a couple of months’ worth of my normal writing income, at the time.
+I’ve had a book deal (for Publishing E-Books For Dummies) and while it was a fun project to work on, the money wasn’t life-changing – it amounted to a couple of months’ worth of my normal writing income.

 Getting a book deal is hard.
 There’s a fair bit of luck involved in getting your proposal in front of the right editor at the right moment.
 There’s a lot that’s out of your control.

-If you want to have a novel or a non-fiction book traditionally published, by all means pursue a book deal – but don’t spend all your writing time on that.
+If you want to have a novel or a non-fiction book traditionally published, by all means pursue a book deal.
+Just don’t spend all your writing time chasing that.